Academic Projects

 Haskell Programming coursework, involving implementing an interpreter to compute the resulting memory state, from an input program in Scratch block format and the initial memory state.

-• Implementation utilised a Monad Transformer, after extensive refactoring.
+• Implementation utilised a Monad Transformer and other high-level abstractions.

 • Obtained full marks for the implementation, and awarded two Purple λ awards for achieving marks among the year's highest for Functional Programming.